youyanggu/covid19_projections/estimating-true-infections.md

 ## Discussion

+### Relationship between Positivity Rate and Prevalence Ratio

+We developed the constants for the prevalence function (`prevalence-ratio = a * (positivity-rate)^(b) + c`) through a combination of trial & error and simple machine learning.
+We don't believe this function is perfect.
+There can be other constants `a`, `b`, and `c` that may be a closer approximation of the true relationship.
+Because there is no "truth" value to fit the function against, we decided it is not worth trying to perfectly fit this function.
+As a result, we settled on a simple square root function to describe the relationship.

+The exact relationship between positivity rate and prevalence ratio may be different from state to state and across time.
+Here is a partial list of possible factors that can cause these differences:

+- Differences and changes in reporting guidelines
+  - Counting multiple positive results
+  - Counting multiple negative results
+  - Only reporting positive results
+  - Only reporting negative results
+  - Only reporting Electronic Laboratory Reporting (ELR) results
+- Availability of testing - the greater the number of tests (as percentage of the population), the less important the role of positivity rate
+- Backlog of test results - positive tests receive priority for processing, which may skew the positivity rate upwards
+- Delay/lag in test results - if tests take 1-2 weeks to be reported, then it may no longer be an accurate representation of how new infections are changing

+For example, [here](https://www.tampabay.com/news/health/2020/07/28/what-is-the-positivity-rate-in-coronavirus-data-and-why-is-it-important/) is a story from the Tampa Bay Times that explores how positivity rate is reported in Florida.
+Meanwhile, [Georgia](https://www.covid-georgia.com/2020/07/14/georgia-elr-test-data/) has a different set of standards for test reporting.
+These guidelines are specific on a per-state level and may differ significantly between states, making comparison more difficult.

+### Higher Infections in July

 There are many explanations as to why there are more infections in June/July than in March/April.
 One reason is based on simple math regarding exponential growth.
 We started from 0 infections in February with an R0 of ~2.5.
-There was only a limited period of exponential growth before people began social distancing in March, which brought the Rt value under 1.
+There was only a limited period of exponential growth before people began social distancing in March, which quickly brought the Rt value under 1.
 The stay-at-home orders in most parts of the US were timely and effective in containing the spread and preventing further uncontained spread.

 In contrast, when states reopened in May/June, there were already ~100k new infections per day.
-With an Rt of ~1.2 and limited intervention to mitigate the spread, new infections were able to climb to 400k+ per day in a period of 2 months.
+With an Rt of ~1.2 and limited intervention to mitigate the spread, new infections were able to climb to 400k+ per day in a period of two months.
+In layman terms, we started from a much higher point in May and had a longer period of time to reach the peak.

 [Back to Top](#top)

-### Lower Infection Fatality Rate (IFR)
+### Lower IIFR Over Time

-Below are a few reasons why we think the infection fatality rate (IFR) has gone down since March/April.
+The IIFR in the US decreased from over 1% in March to 0.25% in July.
+Below, we present a few explanations to why the IIFR in the US has decreased significantly since March/April.

 - Improved treatment (new drugs, better allocation of resources, more experience among staff, etc)
 - Better protection of vulnerable populations ([nearly half of COVID-19 deaths](https://www.wsj.com/articles/coronavirus-deaths-in-u-s-nursing-long-term-care-facilities-top-50-000-11592306919) in March/April were in care homes)
 - Lower median age of infection
 - Earlier detection

+The above are explanations that would explain a *true* decrease in IFR.
+Below are some reasons that could skew the IIFR lower, but not change the true IFR:

+- More comprehensive reporting of confirmed cases
+- Changes in the distribution of age groups tested (e.g. more younger people getting tested would skew IIFR down)
+- Inflation of the test positivity rate (e.g. double-counting positives, not reporting negatives, etc)
+- Longer lag in death reporting
+- Underreporting of deaths

+## Conclusion

+To conclude, we presented a simple heuristic that estimates the true prevalence of COVID-19 infections in a region.
+We also introduced the *implied infection fatality rate (IIFR)* that estimates the fatality rate as implied by the reported deaths and true prevalence.

+Using this methodology, we found that the prevalence is higher in the US during June/July (peak of ~500,000 infections/day) than in March/April (peak of ~300,000 new infections/day).
+However, the implied fatality rate is much lower in June/July (~0.25% IIFR) than in March/April (~1% IIFR).

+The data and results used on this page can be found [on GitHub](https://github.com/youyanggu/covid19_projections/tree/master/implied_ifr).